Here are the top stories from last week that you might have missed:

 Canadian Privacy Amid The COVID-19 Outbreak - The Canadian government has released a number of scenarios where organizations can collect and use personal information without individual consent.
 It will be interesting to see the extent to which these changes only last until the end of the pandemic or if they change our long-term relationship with privacy.

 Verily's COVID-19 Website Becomes A Health Data Privacy Battleground - Verily's COVID-19 screening website has prompted the latest dispute between Alphabet and policymakers over protecting health data.
 Even as the tech giant has raced to help triage the crisis, lawmakers expressed concern about how the data the website collects might end up being used commercially and whether Verily is complying with privacy laws.

 Advertisers Ask California To Delay Enforcement For Data Privacy Law - Various advertising companies joined together to ask for a delay in the enforcement of California’s data privacy, claiming additional time is needed as they are dealing with COVID-19 changes and impacts.
 The Californian government recently stated there would be no delays in enforcement.

 Covid-19 Poll Results: One In Four Prioritize Health Over Privacy - One in four respondents to reader poll said they were okay with sacrificing a portion of their personal privacy in exchange for the potential of reducing coronavirus infection rates and saving lives.

-More Americans Hold Themselves Accountable For Protecting Privacy Than They Do Government - In a poll conducted across 10 different countries, Americans were the only ones more likely to put the burden of data privacy protection on individuals rather than the government.
+More Americans Hold Themselves Accountable For Protecting Privacy Than They Do Government (Link Broken - Sorry)- In a poll conducted across 10 different countries, Americans were the only ones more likely to put the burden of data privacy protection on individuals rather than the government.